 Save this total count.
 It is the patients you saw within your max patient recall time.

 Find the subset of patients who returned

 Save your previous EHR report.
 Copy it and modify the criteria to show only patients seen within Tmax years.

 Now, “circle” all of the patients on this report who also appear on the prior report.
 Count the circles and you have.
 The number of circles represents f(p2Tmax).
 We will use this number later.

-We can automate this task for you, too.
-Just let us know if you need help.
+The meddkit team can automate this task for you, too.

 Head back to your export of patient encounter data.